fishingpvalues/masterthesis/notes/structure.md

 ### 1.2 Problem Definition

-- Challenges in the V&V of automatically generated digital twins
+- Challenges in the V\&V of automatically generated digital twins
 - Need for use case-independent validation methods
 - **Fundamental clarification of terms: verification and validation** (→ detailed discussion in 2.2)
 - The fusion of verification and validation in automatically generated models**